Agent in Place: Development

 The book had a working title of Weaponized, and was originally centered on Court Gentry trying to stop the transport of sarin gas into Syria.
 But Greaney said: “That was already going on, and I just felt like by the time this book comes out, the Syrian government gassing their people was going to have been going on for years.
 Once I changed that, ‘Weaponized’ no longer meant anything to the story.”
 The title Agent in Place was suggested by his editor Tom Colgan, who thought fit the story, since the term refers to an operative who has penetrated into an intelligence target, which is Gentry’s role in the novel.

-The author researched for the novel on location in Paris, France and did some research on the Syrian Civil War.
-Greaney points out that Agent in Place is different from previous Gray Man novels: “Court’s motivations are different this time out.
+The author researched for the novel on location in Paris and did some research on the Syrian Civil War.
+Greaney pointed out that Agent in Place is different from previous Gray Man novels: “Court’s motivations are different this time out.
 He has new allies and new enemies, and you’ll meet some new characters you can expect to see in later installments.”
 He furthermore stated, “It’s a spy novel and an action novel, but at its core, it’s a story about valor and vengeance, and the perseverance of the human spirit despite the horrors of war.”

 Reception

 Commercial

-Agent in Place debuted at number 7 at the Combined Print & E-Book Fiction category of the New York Times bestseller list during the week of March 11, 2018, making it Greaney's second top 10 novel in the Gray Man series after Gunmetal Gray.
-It was also at number 10 at the Hardcover Fiction category of the same list, and also debuted at number 7 at the USA Today bestseller list during the week of March 1, 2018.
+Agent in Place debuted at number seven at the Combined Print & E-Book Fiction category of the New York Times bestseller list during the week of March 11, 2018, making it Greaney's second top 10 novel in the Gray Man series after Gunmetal Gray.
+It also charted at number ten at the Hardcover Fiction category of the same list.

 Critical

 The book received positive reviews.
 In a starred review, Publishers Weekly praised it as a "can't miss", citing "Greaney’s steady escalation of the risks that Court faces, and the exceedingly clever ways he tackles them."
 Kirkus Reviews stated that "Readers of the great Tom Clancy will salivate over this fast-moving and well-plotted yarn, which is part of a consistently appealing series in which each assignment is billed as the most dangerous ever."
-In a featured review, prominent literary reviewer The Real Book Spy hailed its main character, Court Gentry, as "represent[ing] the future of the thriller genre", and remarked: "Greaney once again develops his character brilliantly as he continues to slowly break away from the pack as the apparent heir to the throne currently held by Brad Thor and Daniel Silva."
+Thriller novel reviewer The Real Book Spy hailed its main character Court Gentry as "represent[ing] the future of the thriller genre", adding: "Greaney once again develops his character brilliantly as he continues to slowly break away from the pack as the apparent heir to the throne currently held by Brad Thor and Daniel Silva."